Boeser's 3-point game leads Canucks past Oilers 4-2

-Boeser had a goal and set up goals by Alex Edler and Elias Pettersson.
-Bo Horvat added an empty-net goal for the Canucks.
+Boeser had a goal and set up goals by Alex Edler and Elias Pettersson on power-play goals.
+Horvat added an empty-net goal for the Canucks.

+"It's huge," Boeser said.
+"We talk about how much special teams makes a difference in these games and it showed tonight and I think we're feeling pretty confident on the power play, so it's nice to be a difference maker."

 Ryan Nugent-Hopkins and Alex Chiasson scored for the Oilers.